ragashankar/Projects/README.md

 # Projects

 This is the Readme file of master branch.
-Each and every Project can be viewed in their respective branches.
+The projects are uploaded in each branch.

+File Extension:
+.csv - Input files
+.rmd - Rmarkdown file
+.pdf - output file for the project